seifsamehh/seif-eldin-sameh/README.md

 ## 🚀 About Me

             Welcome to my corner of the internet!
-I&apos;m Seif Eldin Sameh, a seasoned MERN stack web developer with over 3 years of hands-on experience in crafting dynamic and user-centric digital experiences.
+I'm Seif Eldin Sameh, a seasoned MERN stack web developer with over 3 years of hands-on experience in crafting dynamic and user-centric digital experiences.
             My passion for turning innovative ideas into functional,